risdenk/hadoop_book/tidbits.md

 Some random tidbits of information captured along the way per components in a Hadoop stack.

 ## Ambari/Cloudera Manager
-* Make sure to follow recommendations from Ambari except when there is justification for change
+* Make sure to follow recommendations from Ambari/Cloudera Manager except when there is justification for change

 ## Hive
 * Use `beeline` if you want authorization to take place via Ranger/Sentry